Stevie Wonder Presents: Syreeta

-Stevie Wonder Presents: Syreeta is the second studio album by American singer and songwriter Syreeta Wright, released in June 19, 1974 on Motown.
+Stevie Wonder Presents: Syreeta is the second studio album by American singer and songwriter Syreeta Wright, released on June 19, 1974, on Motown.

 Overview

-Produced by Wonder, Stevie Wonder Presents: Syreeta featured guest appearances by fellow singers Deniece Williams and Minnie Riperton.
+Produced by Wonder, Stevie Wonder Presents: Syreeta featured guest appearances by fellow singers G.C.
+Cameron, Deniece Williams and Minnie Riperton.

 Critical reception

 Donald A. Guarisco of Allmusic in 4.5/5 review called Stevie Wonder Presents Syreeta, "the most delightful and consistent album of her career.
 As with Syreeta, this album pursues a combination of smooth soul tracks ideally suited to Syreeta's silky vocal range and more experimental outings that are creatively in line with Wonder's then-current solo work.
 However, the eclecticism that weighed down Syreeta is transformed into a strength on Stevie Wonder Presents Syreeta: the tracks pursue a dazzling array of different pop-soul styles, but everything is kept in check by solid performances from everyone involved and tight arrangements that keep the album's hook-filled songs on track."